kuzzleio/documentation-old/src/api-documentation/notifications/document-deleting.md

 ---
 layout: full.html
 algolia: true
-title: A document is about to be deleted
+title: On Document Deletion Pending
 order: 400
 ---

+# On Document Deletion Pending

-# A document is about to be deleted
+Notification received when a document is about to be deleted:

 ```javascript
 {